Sharetools

 Today, there are many variations of the recipe.
 This dish is traditionally served in the south with collard greens, whose green color symbolizes wealth.

 Black-eyed peas are featured too, and are symbolic of coins (more good fortune).
 An actual coin is sometimes added to the pot.
-Folklore tells us that eating black-eyed peas is lucky, and adopted this food as a New Year’s day custom.
+Folklore tells us that eating black-eyed peas is lucky, and why we need to adopt eating this food as a New Year’s day custom.

 Despite the name, black-eyed peas are not peas, but belong to a family called “pulses.”
 Pulses are plant products including chickpeas, lentils, and other dry peas and beans.
 In addition to ties to good fortune, black-eyed peas are healthy.
 They’re rich in fiber and protein.
 See “Black-eyed peas nutrition benefits” for specific details.